Professional Development Services

 Description

 In this training, participants will learn to establish and lead a youth advisory committee to support local substance use prevention efforts.
-Participants will learn best practices for engaging youth in advisory roles, establishing an advisory committee structure, and strategies for recruiting and retaining youth advisors.
+Participants will learn best practices for engaging youth in advisory roles, establishing an advisory committee structure and strategies for recruitment and retention of youth advisors.
 Participants will also learn appropriate roles for youth committee members in substance use prevention activities.

 Read More